-After many years in the jewelry industry as one of the only female jewelry designers and metalsmiths in her area, Romy began working in the veterinary field and shortly thereafter fell in love with the world of animal welfare.
+After many years in the jewelry industry as one of the only female designers and metalsmiths in her area, Romy began working in the veterinary field and shortly thereafter fell in love with the world of animal welfare.
 She knew immediately that her heart belonged to the many needy animals and that she wanted to make a difference.
 Since that time she has been wholeheartedly devoted to the cause.
-Although if you ask her mother she would tell you that she began rescuing when she was just a child!
+Although if you were to ask her mother she would tell you that Romy began rescuing when she was just a child!

-In 2006 she wrapped up a three year journey and published a book about the animal welfare world.
+In 2006 she wrapped up a three-year journey and published a book about the animal welfare world.
 Not so much about the animals, but about the people who "live the life."
 She wanted society to know what it is really like to sacrifice yourself and your life to this cause and perhaps teach in a broader way.
 She realized through her first radio interview about the book that there is no such thing as a small way of making a difference...because one small step is better than no step at all.
 You can find information about book called "Animal Lovers" on this site if interested.

-Since that time Romy has continued to do what she can to make a difference for this mostly unknown cause, and it has been a great and amazing adventure due to her diverse experience with all levels of the rescue world.
-This site is just one more small step, and hopefully with your support it will be a successful adventure for all of us... and especially the animals who count on those of us who care.
-She firmly believes that the people behind the cause are what matter and that working together really IS the only way to save lives.
+With a strong sense of community and a desire to make a difference, Romy has continued to do what she can for this mostly unknown cause, and it has been an amazing adventure.
+This site is just one more small step, and hopefully with your support it will be a successful adventure for everyone... and especially the animals that count on those of us who care.
+She firmly believes that all people matter, and that working together really IS the only way to live life!

 "The greatness of a nation and its moral progress can be judged by the way its animals are treated."
 Mahatma Gandhi